simple-login/browser-extension/README.md

 - main screen: displays email alias recommendation, alias creation and existing alias.
 - new alias screen: when a new alias is created, user is redirected to this screen so they can copy it.

+And some additional features:

+- fill the existing aliases to the destination when user composing emails

 ## Contributing Guide

 All work on SimpleLogin Chrome/Firefox extension happens directly on GitHub.